Sprinternship™

 • Good academic standing (min: 2.0 cumulative GPA)

-• Enrolled in at least one course at GMU/NOVA during the fall 2022 semester
+• Enrolled in at least one course at GMU/NOVA during the spring 2024 semester

 • Completed (received a grade of C or better) any one of the following courses: